 - “When I fumbled a note at the recital, I was mortified.
 My teacher’s face turned stony.
 I wanted to disappear.”

-DECENTRALIZING MASTERY | Celebrate the experience rather than the result
+DECENTRALIZING MASTERY | Celebrate the experience, not just the result

 Fluency isn't perfection, it’s ease, play, and the joy that comes from releasing judgment's presence